raspibolt/raspibolt/raspibolt_78_balanceofsatoshis.md

 *Difficulty: simple*

 [Balance of Satoshis](https://github.com/alexbosworth/balanceofsatoshis) (BoS), created and maintained by LND developper Alex Bosworth, is a tool to work with LND channel balances.
-The project

 *Requirements:*